sutrolabs/census-docs/datasets/saas-datasets/README.md

 - Create segments and syncs using your CRM data
 - Query the data from your existing data warehouse using Census's Iceberg catalog

+## Getting Started

+To create your first SaaS Dataset:

+1. Navigate to the `Datasets` tab in Census
+2. Click `+ New Dataset` in the top-right corner
+3. Select `Import Dataset from App`
+4. Choose your CRM system (HubSpot or Salesforce)
+5. Select the objects and fields you want to import
+6. Configure your refresh schedule
+7. Save your dataset

 ## How It Works

 ### Data Storage and Access